Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2020-05-25-Graph-Communities.md

 There are two basic approaches:

 - **Recursive bi-partitioning**: Recursively apply bi-partitioning algorithm in a hierarchical divisive manner.
 However, this approach is inefficient and also unstable
-- **Cluster multiple eigenvectors**: Build a reduced space from multiple eigenvectors.
+- **Cluster multiple eigenvectors**: Build a reduced space from multiple eigenvectors and perform clustering in this space.

 The second approach is more commonly used, especially in recent papers.
 By combining the eigenvectors with top $k$ eigenvalues, we construct a $n \times k$ matrix.
-This process can be seen as transforming $n$ points in $n$ dimensional space to $n$ points in $k$ dimensional space, and we expect that in this $k$-dim eigenspace the data points are more distinct and easier to separate.
+This process can be seen as transforming $n$ points in $n$-dimensional space to $n$ points in $k$-dimensional space, and we expect that in this $k$-dim eigenspace the data points are more distinct and easier to separate (e.g., check $x_2$ in the above figure).
 Therefore, we can then perform simple clustering (e.g., k-means) to find $k$ clusters in this eigenspace.

 So now the next question is: **How to select $k$?**